johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Thanks to the recent introduction of [actors](https://github.com/apple/swift-evolution/blob/main/proposals/0306-actors.md) in Swift 5.5, developers gained the ability to express their concurrent programs in a new and natural way.

 Actors are a fantastic, foundational, building block for highly concurrent and scalable systems.
-Actors enable developers to focus on their problem domain, rather than having to micro manage every single function call with regard to its thread-safety.
+Actors enable developers to focus on their problem domain, rather than having to micro-manage every single function call with regard to its thread-safety.
 State isolated by actors can only be interacted with "through" the enclosing actor, which ensures proper synchronization.
 This also means that such isolated state, may not actually be locally available, and as far as the caller of such function is concerned, there is not much difference "where" the computation takes place.

 This is one of the core strengths of the [actor model](https://en.wikipedia.org/wiki/Actor_model): it applies equally well to concurrent and distributed systems.